perama-v/perama-v.github.io/docs/cairo/examples/math.md

 3618502788666131213697322783095070105623107215331596699973092056135872020481
 ```
 So the result (`...0479`) is two less than the largest number (`...0481`),
-it is therefore qeuivalent to `-2`.
+it is therefore equivalent to `-2`.

 So the result for signed_div_rem(-1000, 501) is (-2, 2), which matches the Python equivalent: